dcbi/mirror-reflections/README.md

 ```
 It is best to shape the array of reflection angles passed to the function to match what would be returned by the `Optics.reflection_angles()` method described above, although it is not necessary as long as the the array order the numbers in a way that it can be reached via `numpy.ndarray.reshape()`.

-For example, for three 2D mirrors, the array should be (3,2,2).
+For example, for three 2D-mirrors, the array should be (3,2,2).
 However, you can also make it (6,2) with the rows alternating between front and back surfaces and ordered by mirror.

 A `scipy.optimize.OptimizeResult` object is returned.
 The attribute `scipy.optimize.OptimizeResult.x` stores the result array.
 The shape is as described above, but instead of each angle being a reflection, it is a tilt of a mirror surface.

 ### Calculating the optimal orientation
 The optimal orientation is specified by the angles by which to rotate each mirror such that the total angle of the transmitted light ray is minimized.
-To calculate these rotation angles, call the function `minimize_transmitted_angle()`.
+To calculate these angles, call the function `minimize_transmitted_angle()`.
 Pass any `Optics` object.
 A `scipy.optimize.OptimizeResult` object is returned.
 The attribute `scipy.optimize.OptimizeResult.x` stores the list of rotation angles.